 How Often Should You Post?

 So, when I finally have nailed home the fact that fresh content is king, the question I am most often asked is “how often should I publish new content?”
-Unfortunately, there is no exact answer for this question.
+Unfortunately, there is no exact answer to this question.
 It all comes down to the type of website or blog that you have.

 If your website deals with news, sports, quotes, etc., you probably need to post multiple times a day to keep your content fresh.
 You are competing with a lot of similar websites, which can be difficult.
-But, if your site, like most sites, deals with subject matter or an industry where things aren’t changing on a daily basis, you can probably get away with several times a week.
+But, if your site, like most sites, deals with a subject matter or an industry where things aren’t changing on a daily basis, you can probably get away with several times a week.

 The best way to determine how often you should be publishing for your particular niche is to look at what high ranking websites in your industry are doing.
 If they are publishing multiple times a day, you may need to consider that strategy.